Mapping in R

 weight = 2,

-Notice now that when you move the cursor around there is additional information provided about each dataset.
-This can be used with numerous variables or to create an attribute table for each point when clicked.
+Notice now that when you hover the cursor over a point there is additional information provided about the data as compared to when you click on the same point.
+This can be used with numerous variables or to create an attribute table for each point whether clicked or selected.

 Basic Terrain and Elevation